rinalim/PauseMenu4All/README.md

 # PauseMenu4All
-Pause Menu for Retropie on non-RPi
+Pause Menu for Retropie on non-RaspberryPi